rtaormina/waterwatch/docs/load_test.md

 - `ST`: Stress tests — continuously ramping up the load on the application to discover breaking boundaries
 - `PT`: Performance (Soak) tests — simulating real word traffic to verify application performance

 `ENDPOINT` describes the main API endpoint that is targeted by the test.
-If there are more than one, say `MULTIPLE` and please list all of them in the *Involved endpoints* section
+If there are more than one, say `MULTIPLE` and please list all of them in the *Involved endpoints* section.

 ### Severity

 The severity of the issue should be recorded as such:
-- High: The test caused a service to go down and it did not recover after a certain amount of time.
+- High: The test caused a service to go down and it did not recover after a certain amount of time, or a service ran into errors when servicing almost all requests.
 - Medium: The test caused a service to go down, but it recovered.
 A service with a high ratio of failure should also be considered on this severity.
 - Low: The tests caused occasional failures on a service.